-In Devon the process is now known as the Early Help Assessment, EHA (previously known as Devon Assessment Framework, DAF.)
+In Devon the process is now known as the Early Help Assessment (EHA).
 The EHA provides a coordinated system of support, for children and young people aged 0 to 25 years across education, health and social care.
 The process can include: